 The Vanguard Transition Center (VTC) offers transition support for students post high school.
-Students are offered academics, social skills, self-advocacy training, counseling, speech and language, physical therapy, occupational therapy, daily living skills, careers, and oncampus work.
+Students are offered academics, social skills, self-advocacy training, counseling, daily living skills, careers, and on- campus work.
 Students who are attending college or planning to attend college and students attending Technical College High School can access support for these endeavors.
 Students may also have current events, physical education, art, and try out for the talent show and musicals.
 Students in the VTC engage in Community Based Vocational Training (CBVT) supported by job coaches with Association of Community Rehabilitation Educators (ACRE) Certificates in Community Employment.
 The emphasis is the soft skills necessary for success in adult life.